matloff/polyanNA/README.md

 *Example*

-The function lm.pa.ex(), included in the package, inputs some Census data on programmer and engineer wages in 2000.
+The function lm.pa.ex1(), included in the package, inputs some Census data on programmer and engineer wages in 2000.
 It regresses WageIncome against Age, Education, Occupation, Gender and WeeksWorked.